bbugyi200/scripts/bin/ProtectMyLaptop/README.md

 # Configuration

 ProtectMyLaptop uses a configuration file.
-This config file uses an ini like format and can either be stored at `~/.PML.conf` or (preferably) `~/.config/PML.conf`.
+This config file uses an ini like format and can either be stored at either `~/.PML.conf` or (preferably) `~/.config/PML.conf`.
 The following options are available:

 ``` ini
 [Motion]